Every few weeks an unfamiliar face will approach me at the gym. The conversation usually goes something like this,

 One thing big girls often hear is something to the tune of, “you need to get healthy and lose weight.”
 It’s usually said as one word: “gethealthyandloseweight.”
 Statements like this make the assumption that fat and fit are mutually exclusive.
 They are not.
 Statements like this make the assumption that skinny and healthy are synonymous.
 They are not.
 There are skinny people who have heart attacks, high blood pressure and diabetes.
 There are fat people who run 5K races, avoid junk food, and get clean bills of health from their doctors.

-When I began the healthy curves journey that I call #PSPfit, Plus Size Princess Fitness.
-I set three goals for myself: eat clean, train dirty, and love myself at any size.
+When I began the healthy curves journey that I call The Curve Method (formerly #pspfit) I set three goals for myself: eat clean, train dirty, and love myself at any size.
 I had been working hard to be the skinniest version of myself since I was 12 years old (spoiler alert: I gained more weight than I ever lost), so my commitment to those three things completely changed my mindset and I set out to be the healthiest version of myself.

 My health began to improve in unexpected ways: My skin cleared up, my period became more regular, my eczema went away, my sleep improved, and my energy skyrocketed.
 Oh, and I lost 55 pounds.

 Sure, weight loss was a part of my health improvements, but here’s the thing: In the past, I’ve lost more than 80 pounds and still had bad skin, annoying eczema, and terrible sleep patterns.
 So, weight isn’t everything.
 It’s certainly something, but it’s not everything.